Parimal14121998/Get-Gold-Silver-Crytpo-prices-in-python/Readme_DE.txt

 Title :- Get Gold-Silver-Crytpo prices in python

-About :- This is a CLI based Data Extraction project written in python using both the prominent ways :- API requests and webscraping for extracting relevant information and displayng on CMD.
+About :- This is a CLI based Data Extraction project written in python using both the prominent ways :- API requests and webscraping for extracting relevant information and displaying on CMD.

 Important :- This is a CLI based python program ; to run use command python p1.py on CMD.